02loveslollipop/LoRa-L298N-TankController/infra/terraform/media_relay/README.md

 ## What gets created

 - Security group exposing TCP `8554`, `1935`, `8888`, `8889`, `9998`, `9999` and UDP `8200` to the CIDR list you supply.
+- When `domain_name` is set, TCP `80` and `443` are also opened for the TLS proxy.
 - EC2 instance (default `t3.small`) running in the chosen subnet/VPC.
 - User data script that installs Docker and runs Mediamtx with the configuration rendered from Terraform inputs.
+- Optional Caddy reverse proxy that fetches Let's Encrypt certificates for the supplied domain and fronts the Mediamtx HTTP/WebRTC endpoints.
 - Elastic IP associated with the instance for a stable ingress point.
 	- If you supply `existing_eip_allocation_id`, the module reuses that Elastic IP instead of allocating a new one.